 Creative Stretch: Findings from the Creative Heights Initiative

-What happens when cultural organizations and artists/creatives receive early investment to stretch their practices and work in new ways when developing new work?
+What happens when artists and culture bearers receive early investment to stretch their practices and work in new ways when developing new work?

 This report documents the lessons learned from the first four years (2014-2017) of projects supported by Oregon Community Foundation’s (OCF) Creative Heights Initiative.